| Church Services|

 Singing in a choir is a proven way of maintaining mental and physical health.
 As for children: well, many of our most famous singers began their musical career this way!

 All Saints Church Hall

 All Saints is fortunate to have a Church Hall sited in the town adjacent to the Cooperative Car Park.
 It is a great venue used by a variety of groups.
-For further information and bookings please contact Ann Pantrey – firstname.lastname@example.org or 01837 55830
+Please contact Lynda Wesson email@example.com or 01837 338005 for further information or to make a booking.

 Although the church is on the edge of the town we seek to be at the heart of the community and to serve it in the best way we can.
 We are a growing church, with a good range of ages and backgrounds.
 We have an active social programme and are trying to expand the range of our activities.
 On the first Sunday of the month, we have a family service in the morning at 11.00.
 This is designed to be a shorter service and although primarily is for the younger ages, there is something for everyone.
-In the evening of the first Sunday, there is Holy Communion at 6.30pm.
 Our Sunday School, or “Jam” meets on other Sundays during the 11:00 service.
 We try to offer a range of worship to suit all tastes from informal to formal, from modern to traditional.
 All Saints, apart from being a lovely place to spend a quiet, reflective time, also has the distinction of having it’s own resident Church Mouse together with a dedication to someone with “a deep love of God’s animal world” who was “killed whilst out hunting.

 |If you wish to visit inside the Church at any time, you are most welcome to do so, but please contact the Rector or Churchwarden prior to your visit in order to request access.|